It is time for blog promotion. It’s time to start promoting your blog content to a target market, build a loyal audience and make money from it.

-Definitely, this is not going to be a fancy work to do, but honestly, I have seen better results doing these things than what I used to do in the past.
+This is not going to be fancy work to do.
+But honestly, I have seen better results doing these things than what I used to do in the past.

-Recently, I did a mini voluntary “Ask me anything” related to blogging, SEO, content marketing etc…on one of the blogger’s groups I belong.
+Recently, I did a mini voluntary “Ask me anything” related to blogging, SEO, content marketing, etc…on one of the blogger groups I belong to.
 I wasn’t expecting what followed, to be honest.

-In fact, I was like whoa!
-Why haven’t I do this thing a long time ago?
+I was like whoa!
+Why haven’t I done this thing a long time ago?

-It opened doors to new opportunity, new relationship, new loyal followers, potential business deals, and above all these, it exposed my blog to people who never care to know or find out what I was doing here in the past.
+It opened doors to a new opportunity.
+A new relationship.
+Loyal followers.
+Potential business deals.
+And above all these, it exposed my blog to people who never care to know or find out what I was doing here in the past.

 From the questions and answers section, a good number of the group members became aware of my blog and expertise, the value of which my content offers here.

-Granted, this might not be something within your scope to try out because you’re just starting out and have little knowledge in the game.
-That’s okay, everyone start somewhere.
+Granted, this might not be something within your scope to try out.
+Because you’re just starting and have little knowledge of the game.
+That’s okay, everyone starts somewhere.

-You don’t have to go all out on questions and answers section if you don’t have what it takes to do that, but keep your eyes open on forums and bloggers communities.
+You don’t have to go all out on the questions and answers section if you don’t have what it takes to do that.
+But keep your eyes open to forums and bloggers’ communities.

 Whenever you see someone asking questions you can help with the answer, help them out.

-Answering industry related questions help elevate you to an expert status and drive free targeted traffic to your relevant contents.
-Even if you don’t want to do this like I did, you can leverage Q and A sites like Quora and Yahoo answers.
+Answering industry-related questions helps elevate you to expert status and drive free targeted traffic to your relevant content.
+Even if you don’t want to do this as I did, you can leverage Q and A sites like Quora and Yahoo Answers.

 Visit these places and look for questions you can comfortably answer.

-Since you’re trying to market your blog in the process, a good rule of thumb is to look for questions that naturally demand a reference to additional resources to share more light on the subject.
+Since you’re trying to promote your blog content in the process, a good rule of thumb is to look for questions that naturally demand a reference to additional resources.

 Use this opportunity to point the user to one of your pillar articles.

-The truth is, no one really cares about your blog design than they do care about the quality of your content.
+The truth is, no one cares about your blog design more than they do care about the quality of your content.

-And in that humble beginning, you really don’t have that much going on your blog like that.
+And in that humble beginning, you don’t have that much going on your blog like that.

-So instead of wasting your time tweaking your blog design every day and night, focus on creating quality content, networking, making at least 50 contacts a day with the right people, read other people’s blog and leave valuable comments on them.
+So instead of wasting your time tweaking your blog design every day and night, focus on creating quality content.
+Networking, making at least 50 contacts a day with the right people.
+Read other people’s blogs and leave valuable comments on them.

-Don’t take this wrong, I know that blog design can be one of the major reasons people abandon a website, but yours is different plus you’re in a stage where all that matters most is providing your first-time visitors with a memorable experience of your contents.
+Don’t take this wrong, I know that blog design can be one of the major reasons people abandon a website.
+But yours is different plus you’re in a stage where all that matters most is providing your first-time visitors with a memorable experience of your content.

-At the beginning, focus on publishing useful contents that both your human visitors and search engines spiders will love.
+In the beginning, focus on publishing useful content that both your human visitors and search engine spiders will love.
 There are more days ahead for you to get your blog design right.

-Come to think of it, you’ve just started and not until you know exactly the direction at which your blog should be heading towards, your blog design is just an experiment.
+Come to think of it, you’ve just started, and not until you know exactly the direction in which your blog should be heading, your blog design is just an experiment.

-Things might get a bit difficult finding blogs to accept your guest post pitches.
+It might be difficult to find blogs to accept your guest post pitches.

-But you don’t have to leave things to luck or chances.
-You need to wear the hat and go all out on people or blogs that might accept your guest article.
+But you don’t have to leave things to luck or chance.
+You need to wear the hat and go all out on blogs that accept guest articles.

-The good news is that there are lots of blogs out there ready to accept anyone with better quality skills in writing for the web.
+The good news is that there are lots of blogs out there ready to accept anyone with better quality writing skills for the web.
 These blogs don’t care much about who you are or whether you have been blogging for gazillion years.

-To get started with your guest blogging campaign, you’ll need to do two things, or maybe just one depending on your choice, though.
+To get started with your guest blogging campaign, you’ll need to do two things.
+Maybe just one depending on your choice, though.

-You either find blogs that bloggers in your niche are already publishing their guest articles on or you find blogs that are accepting articles from guest authors not necessary from your competitors.
+You either find blogs where bloggers in your niche are already publishing their guest articles.
+Or you find blogs that are accepting articles from guest authors not necessarily from your competitors.

-I don’t know if you grab the different between the two?
+I don’t know if you grab the difference between the two.